numanvrl/Email-Verification/README.md

 # Email-Verification
-Basic website with user authentication and email verification
+Basic website with user authentication and email verification using Flask webframework